About

 Hardware

-This garden runs on a little 7+ year-old Raspberry Pi 2 that is currently sitting somewhere on my home desk in Magdeburg, Germany.
-The OS (Alpine Linux 3.16.1 for armv7) is loaded from an even older and slower 512 MB MicroSD card.
-However, once it has booted up, the whole operating system is running entirely within the Raspi's 1GB of RAM.
-This "diskless mode" makes any (simulated) file access extremely fast, while sparing the elderly SD card.
+The OS (Alpine Linux 3.16 for armhf) is loaded from an even older and slower 512 MB SD card3.
+However, once it has booted up, the whole operating system is running entirely within the Raspi's RAM.
+This "diskless mode" makes any (simulated) file access quite fast, while sparing the extremely elderly SD card.
 Only selected files are occasionally synced back to the card.
 Most temporary files, including log files, are genereally not preserved between reboots.

 Networking